At what age can my child start Kindermusik?

 How is Kindermusik different from other music programs for children?

 So many reasons!
 Kindermusik is the original music and movement program.
-We have been doing this for forty years.
+We have been doing this for over forty years.
 While some music programs put children of all ages together in one room, the majority of our classes are geared to specific ages.
 This means your child experiences class with “peers” and the activities match her developmental stage—just like in school.
 Kindermusik is very interactive, and encourages bonding by involving parents and caregivers.
 Our program is based on a mix of scientific research and learning philosophies of prominent musicians, composers, and development experts.

 How long is each class?